 Hypergrace believes that once we’re in Christ, we are totally no longer under the law, even in the instructive sense.
-But do we continue on sinning so that grace may abound?
-NO. Hypergrace is one of the greatest threat to evangelicalism.
+But do we continue sinning so that grace may abound?
+NO. Hypergrace is one of the greatest threats to evangelicalism.

-Many people receive Jesus as sin-forgiver because they want to be guilt-free—not for the love of Jesus.
-They became Christians because they don’t want to burn in hell, yet they continue with carnality.
+Many people receive Jesus as a sin-forgiver because they want to be guilt-free—not for the love of Jesus.
+They became Christians because they didn’t want to burn in hell, yet they continued with carnality.